ページ内を移動するためのリンクです。

 The purpose and history of the survey

 The National Institute of Population and Social Security Research conducted the 16th Japanese National Fertility Survey (JNFS) (Shussho Doko Kihon Chosa) in June 2021.
 The JNFS is conducted to examine the current situations of and background to the marriage and fertility of married couples, which are not available in other public statistics, and obtain the basic data necessary for developing relevant policies and projecting the future population.
 The first JNFS was carried out in 1940 (prewar), and the second in 1952 (postwar).
 Since then, it has been conducted every five years, investigating the process of marriage and fertility of married couples.
-Since the 8th Survey (1982), a survey of unmarried persons has been conducted simultaneously with that of married couples.
+Since the 8th Survey (1982), a survey of singles has been conducted simultaneously with that of married couples.

 Survey procedures and data collection

 This survey was conducted by self-enumeration method.
 The questionnaires were distributed by survey staff, and the respondents placed the completed questionnaire in the envelopes provided before they were collected by the staff.
-The survey was undertaken in 1,000 districts selected by systematic sampling from the 1,106 districts where the Comprehensive Survey of Living Condition of the People on Health and Welfare, 2021, was conducted by the Statistics and Information Department of the Minister's Secretariat in the Ministry of Health,Labour and Welfare.The 1,106 districts were initially selected by a stratified random sampling procedure from the 2015 Population Census tracts.
-The sample of this survey is all unmarried men and women aged 18 to 54 and all married women under 55 years old residing in these 1,000 districts.
+The survey was undertaken in 1,000 districts selected by systematic sampling from the 1,106 districts where the Comprehensive Survey of Living Conditions, 2021, was conducted by the Ministry of Health, Labour and Welfare.
+The 1,106 districts were initially selected by a stratified random sampling procedure from the 2015 Population Census tracts.
+All single persons aged 18 to 54 living in all households in these 1,000 districts were the subjects of the single persons survey, and married women aged under 55 were the subjects of the married couples survey.

 [Survey on Unmarried Men and Women]